pillfill/pf-java-client/README.md

 We're focused on three areas:

-* Drug & Interaction Information
+* Medication & Interaction Information
 * Doctor & Pharmacy Information
-* Patient Rx Information
+* Patient Rx Information (<a href="https://github.com/rammic/pf-java-client/wiki/Aggregating-Prescription-Information">Automatic Prescription Import</a>)

 These are fairly broad groups and will probably mean breaking each into their separate module in the future.